-USCBC’s Business Advisory Services team is seeking full-time and part-time interns to assist with research and policy monitoring.
-The job is a paid internship requiring a 35-hour per week commitment for full time interns and a 20-hour per week commitment for part time interns at USCBC’s Washington, DC office.
+USCBC’s Business Advisory Services team is seeking one full-time intern to assist with research and policy monitoring.
+The job is a paid internship requiring a 35-hour per week commitment at USCBC’s Washington, DC office.
 The internship will last for a period of no less than six months and no more than one year.
-Starting pay is $13.25 per hour.
+Starting pay is $15 per hour.
 Applicants must have US work authorization for the internship.
 CPT and OPT holders are encouraged to apply.

 - Cover letter (indicate legal work status and availability both in terms of dates and hours per week)